 So how can you keep track of what wines you like?
 What wines you might like based on what you know you already adore?
 What should you try to get completely out of your comfort zone?
 Here is a breakdown of eight main grape varietals and what you can expect from each.
-Hopefully this can help answer all of the above questions
+Hopefully, this can help answer all of your Wine 101 questions.

 On the nose– fresh flowers and honeysuckle.
 This wine is full of orchard fruits when you smell it, like apple, peach, and apricot.
 This note can turn into more of a lemon-lime nose if grown in a cooler climate.

 Taste– clean tasting, racy and bright.
 Can take on more complex aromas which can include an aromatic expression of petrol or diesel.

 On the nose– cut grass and bell peppers

 For this wine, the level of pyrazine influences whether its varietal character is mild or intense.
 An example of intense character is often described as smelling like a “cat-box”.
 This intensity tends to occur in cool climates where the grapes are harvested underripe.

 On the nose– apples, lemons, peaches, and tropical fruits

 This wine is unmistakable in the mouth due to its balance, medium to full body, and smoothness.
 If it undergoes malolactic fermentation it has a soft and buttery flavor profile.